Craving cheese?

 • Soft cheese and other spreadable cheese.

-• Aged parmesan – any bacteria that die during the aging process.
+• Aged parmesan – any bacteria that die during the ageing process.

 • Feta cheese is made from pasteurized milk.